leipero/AdG-gtk-theme/README.md

       --enable-gdm-dark        Build and install Dark GDM theme, use with caution!
       --enable-gdm-light       Build and install Light GDM theme, use with caution!

+If you disable GTK theme (--disable-gtk) Gnome-Shell theme will be built but not installed (will be available in build directory).

 #### GDM themes:

 Installation (`make install`) of GDM themes requires root privileges regardless of prefix used, if installing locally but you want to build GDM themes, use `--enable-gdm` and follow Option 2 in this readme.